July 13, 2024

 New Phase Promises Additional Savings and Clean Energy

-The newly approved expansion is set to further the city's clean energy goals, with each new solar array expected to meet about 37% of its respective building's energy needs.
-Savannah Alderman Nick Palumbo expressed his enthusiasm for the project, highlighting the city’s dedication to its "100% Savannah" plan.
+The newly approved expansion is set to further the city’s clean energy goals, with each new solar array expected to meet about 37% of its building’s energy needs.
+Savannah Alderman Nick Palumbo expressed his enthusiasm for the project, highlighting the city’s dedication to its “100% Savannah” plan.
+This ambitious initiative aims for all electricity consumed within the city to come from renewable sources by 2035.
+The plan acknowledges the challenges in achieving this goal, such as dependency on the utility company’s energy mix.
+To bridge this gap, the plan includes purchasing renewable energy credits, but their effectiveness has been questioned by some studies.

 State-Wide Solar Initiatives to Expand Access